Vision and Values

 Courage - 'Be strong and take heart, all you who hope in the Lord.'
 Psalm 31:24

 Our Vision During the COVID-19 Pandemic

 In the early part of 2020, when the COVID-19 pandemic hit this country, schools were closed to all but a few children, we were told to stay at home and society shut down.
-At this time, when schools and their communities were driven apart, we were fully focussed on our vision - Nurture.
+We drew inspiration from the Rembrandt's painting, The Storm on the Sea of Galilee during this time.
+In it, whilst the disciples struggle against the storm, Jesus remains seated, providing calm and composed leadership for his followers.
+During the COVID-19 pandemic, we sought to follow Christ's example and provide that calm leadership for our community.
+As such, when schools and their communities were driven apart, we were fully focussed on our vision - Nurture.
 Grow.
 Shine - and used it as an inspiration in our work with children and their families.
 Here is how:

 - Weekly collective worship for all children and their families to focus on 'getting through this together'